The new bike lane along Niagara Street, Buffalo, NY.

 Michael is a Supervisory Research Hydrologist in New York Water Science Center.

 I began working for the U.S. Geological Survey in 1997.
 One of my primary research interests is long-term monitoring and trend analyses.
-This research involves collecting and analyzing long-term monitoring data to determine the effects of climate and land use change on water quality, water quantity and soil chemistry in minimally disturbed watersheds across the United States.
-I also conduct watershed research in the Catskill Mountains of New York which is the primary source of drinking water for New York City.
-My work in the Catskills during the last 2 decades has included the effects of agricultural best management practices on stream water quality, nutrient cycling, and sediment transport.
-Recently I have become involved in evaluating the effectiveness of green infrastructure in Buffalo, NY as part of the Great Lakes Restoration Initiative.
+This research involves collecting and analyzing long-term monitoring data to determine the effects of energy and land use policy decisions on water quality, water quantity and soil chemistry in watersheds across the United States.
+During the last 2 decades I have conducted studies in the Catskill Mountains of New York which is the primary source of drinking water for New York City.
+My work in the Catskills has included the effects of agricultural best management practices on stream water quality, nutrient cycling, and sediment transport.
+My current work is focused on urban hydrology to evaluate the effectiveness of green infrastructure to reduce stormflow in Buffalo, NY.
+The work in Buffalo affects the health and safety of residents in the Lake Erie and Lake Ontario watersheds.
+I am also the principal investigator for work in the Adirondack Mountains of New York examining trends in water quantity and quality to evaluate the impacts of energy policy decisions.
+This work also provides data that is used for the protection of life and property in the Adirondack Mountains.

 Professional Experience